 Mixed hearing loss refers to both sensorineural and conductive hearing loss.
 For instance, long-term infections may cause damage to the ossicles and the eardrum.

-The inability to fully perceive sounds or acquire partial hearing before introducing speech is referred to as prelingual deafness.
-People with this condition were born with a congenital deformity.
-More often than not, individuals with this condition are born into families with parents and siblings without hearing difficulties.
-People with prelingual deafness are encouraged to learn sign language at an early age.
+Pre-lingual deafness refers to the inability to perceive sounds or acquire partial hearing before introducing speech.
+Persons with this condition are usually born with congenital deformities and into families without hearing difficulties.
+Persons with pre-lingual deafness are encouraged to learn sign language early.

-People who have hearing loss have post-lingual deafness.
-The individual with the condition had learned to speak before they lost their hearing.
-Post-lingual deafness commonly occurs due to trauma, ear infections, side effects of medication, or medical conditions that cause hearing loss.
-The severity of the hearing loss dictates whether the patient will acquire hearing aids, learn sign language or undergo cochlea surgery.
+A person has post-lingual deafness if they develop a hearing impairment after learning to speak.
+Post-lingual deafness commonly occurs due to trauma, ear infections, side effects of medication, or medical conditions.
+The severity of the hearing loss dictates whether the person will acquire hearing aids, learn sign language or undergo cochlea surgery.

-Unilateral or single-sided deafness refers to suffering a hearing impairment in both ears, while the latter is a condition where you experience hearing impairment in one ear.
-Individuals with this condition have a hard time holding conversations since it is challenging to identify the sound source, mostly in a noisy environment.
+Unilateral or single-sided deafness refers to hearing impairment in one ear.
+Bilateral deafness, on the other hand, is a condition where you experience hearing impairment in both ears.
+Persons with this disability have difficulty holding conversations in noisy environments since it is challenging to identify the sound source.

 Describes a person who can only perceive sounds between 25- 29 decibels (dB).
-People with this condition may have trouble understanding what you are saying, and most rely on lip-reading.
+Persons with this condition may have trouble understanding what you are saying, and mostly rely on lip-reading.

-Individuals with this condition can only detect sounds of 40-69 decibels (dB).
-Since it is hard to grasp everything said during a conversation, individuals use a hearing aid.
+Persons with this condition can only detect 40-69 decibels (dB) sounds.
+Since it is hard to grasp everything said during a conversation, they use a hearing aid.

-The person is only able to detect sounds between 70-89 (dB).
-People with this condition heavily rely on lip-reading and sign language to communicate effectively.
+The person can only detect sounds between 70 and 89 (dB).
+Persons with this condition rely heavily on lip-reading and sign language to communicate effectively.

-This level is composed of people who can only perceive sounds below 90 (dB).
-Some individuals with profound deafness are unable to detect any sound at any decibel level.
+This degree comprises persons who can only perceive sounds above 90 (dB).
+Some individuals with profound deafness cannot detect any sound at any decibel level.